Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Galeria Garagem Avenida

-Opening session with an interview with Isabel Ferreira, Councillor for Culture of the Guimarães City Council.
+Opening session with an interview with Isabel Ferreira, Councillor for Culture of the Guimarães City Council

-Isabella Ferreira
+Isabel Ferreira

 Councillor for Culture of the Guimarães City Council